 Meaghan is a Fellow of the Canadian Academy of Manipulative Physiotherapy (FCAMPT) and has completed extensive post-graduate education in the area of orthopaedics, achieving internationally recognized qualification in hands-on manual and manipulative therapy.
 Training includes advanced clinical examination, manual assessment and treatment, pain management techniques and therapeutic exercise as well as high velocity thrust techniques of the spine and periphery that have been proven to reduce pain and improve movement.

 Meaghan obtained Acupuncture certification through the Acupuncture Foundation of Canada Institute (AFCI) and is a Part A McKenzie Therapist, which focuses on low back injury rehabilitation.
-She strives to provide quality, patient-centred care through continued education and dedication to her patient’s individual needs
+She also earned her Gunn IMS certification in 2022.
+She strives to provide quality, patient-centred care through continued education and dedication to her patient’s individual needs.

 Andrea completed her Specialized Honours degree in Kinesiology at York University.
 She received her Masters of Science degree in Physiotherapy from Queens University.
 Upon graduation she was awarded with the Canadian Physiotherapy Association Pediatric Award.
-She is certified by the Acupuncture Foundation of Canada and plans to continue improving her manual therapy skills with training from the Orthopedic Division of the Canadian Physiotherapy Association.
-She has also completed training in soft tissue release techniques.
+She is certified by the Acupuncture Foundation of Canada and is also a Certified Integrated Dry Needling practitioner.

 Kristal Conrad-Hazelwood PT, BScPT, Pelvic Health Therapist